SergeyIvanov1/javarush-Island/README.md

 * HTML
 * MarkDown

-This application is console.
+This program is console application.

 Settings(data for initialisation) storages in the local database.
 Database MySQL used for targets of study, upgrade skills.

-Inside, the database consists of two tables with settings:
+**Inside, the database consists of two tables with settings:**

 <img src="src/main/resources/skrin_database_settings.png" alt="table of settings">